The Dollar Endgame?

 The price of everything from stocks to housing, to commodities (like lumber) has risen quickly over the past year as the newly created dollars flood the zone with liquidity.

 So, the logic is that all the newly printed dollars will have an inflationary effect in the short and long term, and the logic makes sense, and we are seeing the early stages of it now.

 However, what if the longer-term picture is different from what most expect?

 I took a poll in the Simpler Trading Gold Room asking the room what they thought the longer-term direction of the dollar would be.

 Overwhelmingly, the response from the room was the expectation for inflation.
-Which, again, is a very logical choice as unprecedented money printing should result in higher inflation.
+This, again, is a very logical choice as unprecedented money printing should result in higher inflation.

 But what if that inflation is only transient?

 What if the inflation that central banks are desperate to create is only a sugar high based on stimulus and the larger deflationary forces of technological innovation and large debt burdens worldwide still win?